Talgin/preparing_data/README.md

 renamer.py - module to rename names of images in our dataset folder (format: Name_Surname_0001.png, Name_Surname_0002.png, etc.)

-With any questions regarding usage, please send me a message to islamgozhayev@yandex.ru
+With any questions regarding usage, please send me a message to talgat.islamgozhayev@nu.edu.kz

 ----- ADDITIONAL NOTES -----